Top facts about emergency contraception

-You need to take them as soon as possible after the unprotected intercourse, preferably within 24 hours.
+You need to take them as soon as possible after the unprotected intercourse, within 5 days (120 hours).
 After that, they become less effective.
-The e-pill is available over the counter, which means you can go straight to the pharmacy and without a doctor's prescription.
+The e-pill is available over the counter, which means you can go straight to the pharmacy and without a doctor’s prescription.

 It might even make sense to have an e-pill at home just in case you ever need it.
 Then you don’t have to stress about rushing to the chemist, in case of an emergency.

 There are two types of emergency contraception pills however only one is currently available in Kenya.
 The available pill is progestogen-only (using the hormone levonorgestrel) generally referred to as P2.
 Another form of emergency contraception is the copper IUD.
 However, this needs to be put in by a medical provider.

 There is no limit as to how many times you can use the emergency-pill in a year.
 However, the e-pill does have short-term side effects that mean it should not be used as a normal form of contraception, but only in case of emergency.

 - Helps prevent pregnancy in cases of failed or forgotten contraception, or rape

 - Easy to get

 - Can change the timing of next period (early or late)